Clerkenwell: History

-For a list of street name etymologies in the Clerkenwell area see Street names of Clerkenwell and Finsbury.

 Clerks' Well

 Clerkenwell took its name from the Clerks' Well in Farringdon Lane (clerken was the Middle English genitive plural of clerk, a variant of clerc, meaning literate person or clergyman).
 The first surviving reference to the name is from 1100.
 In the Middle Ages, the London Parish clerks performed annual mystery plays there, based on biblical themes.
 Part of the well remains visible, incorporated into a 1980s building called Well Court.
 It is visible through a window of that building on Farringdon Lane.
 Access to the well is managed by Islington Local History Centre and visits can be arranged by appointment.
+The well and the chamber in which it is located are a Grade I listed building.

 Monastic traditions

-The Monastic Order of the Knights Hospitallers of St John of Jerusalem had its English headquarters at the Priory of Clerkenwell.
-(The Blessed Gerard founded the Order to provide medical assistance during the crusades.)
+The monastic Order of the Knights Hospitallers of St John of Jerusalem had its English headquarters at the Priory of Clerkenwell.
+(The Blessed Gerard founded the order to provide medical assistance during the crusades.)
 St John's Gate (built by Sir Thomas Docwra in 1504) survives in the rebuilt form of the Priory Gate.
 Its gateway, erected in 1504 in St John's Square, served various purposes after the Dissolution of the Monasteries.
 For example, it was the birthplace of the Gentleman's Magazine in 1731, and the scene of Dr Johnson's work in connection with that journal.
 In modern times the gatehouse again became associated with the order and was in the early 20th century the headquarters of the St John Ambulance Association.
 An Early English crypt remains beneath the chapel of the order, which was otherwise mostly rebuilt in the 1950s after wartime bombing.
 The notorious deception of the "Cock Lane Ghost", in which Johnson took great interest, was perpetrated nearby.

 Adjoining the priory was St Mary's nunnery of the Benedictine order, now entirely disappeared, and St James's Church, rebuilt in 1792 on the site of the original church which was partly of Norman provenance.
 The Charterhouse, near the boundary with the City of London, was originally a Carthusian monastery.
 Following the Dissolution of the Monasteries the Charterhouse became a private mansion and one owner, Thomas Sutton, subsequently left it with an endowment as a school and almshouse.
 The almshouse remains but the school relocated to Surrey and its part of the site is now a campus of Barts and The London School of Medicine and Dentistry.